-If you are unable to attend this appointment, please contact us on (0161) 276 5533 option 1 to rearrange.
+• If you are unable to attend this appointment please contact us on (0161) 276 5533 option 5 to rearrange.

-Hospital staff have a duty to discuss with the hospital safeguarding team and other agencies if a child or young person is repeatedly not brought for health appointments or if their appointments are repeatedly cancelled.
+Hospital staff have a duty to discuss with the hospital safeguarding team and other agencies if a child or young person is repeatedly not attended for health appointments.